mozilla/addon-sdk/static-files/md/dev-guide/addon-development/annotator/creating.md

       }
     });

-We create the editor but don't show it yet.
+We create the editor panel but don't show it.
-We send the editor the `focus` message when it is shown, so it will give the text area focus.
-When the panel sends us its message we log the message and hide the panel.
+We will send the editor panel the `focus` message when it is shown, so it will give the text area focus.
+When the editor panel sends us its message we log the message and hide the panel.

 The only thing left is to link the editor to the selector.
 So edit the message handler assigned to the selector so that on receiving the `show` message we